vjt/sindro.me/content/about/about.md

 I write code in many programming languages, I used to spend a lot of time with [Ruby](http://ruby-lang.org/), until 2021, and currently I code mostly in Python, golang, rust, and whatever tool fits the bill.
 I used to write software also in C, C++, Perl, PHP and Erlang.
+My current favorite programming language is [rust](https://www.rust-lang.org/) and I am having a really great time with it!

 I've used to work for more than 10yrs for a specialized agency of the United Nations, [IFAD](http://www.ifad.org), before switching and becoming a